aayushgenius/Sightless/README.md

 <p align="left" id="contribute">
   <h2>Contribute</h2>
   Every dev in the world can help.
 If you want to get involved then please, make a pull request or email me at superzackx@gmail.com.
+We are looking for people who know anything from C, App Development, Voice Utils, Speech Recognition, Github Management, Windows APIs or HTML, CSS, JS.
 </p>